-The downfall of having supplements readily available, is that many people think that they can self-prescribe correctly.
+Natural health products are very popular nowadays, especially multivitamins.
+The downfall of having supplements readily available at the local grocer or online is that many people think that they can self-prescribe correctly.

+Many people believe that since these products are so accessible and don’t require a prescription, they must be simple to use.
+This couldn’t be further from the truth.
 I have spent countless hours studying which supplements are the best.
 Also, when I put a personalized nutritional protocol together for a client, it takes me about ten hours of research before I make a single recommendation of what to take.

 One of the most popular supplements on the market is the multi-vitamin Centrum.
-What many people don’t realize is that this multi-vitamin is probably doing more harm than good.
+What many people don’t realize is that this multivitamin is probably doing more harm than good.

-A Few Centrum Facts
+A Few Centrum Multivitamins Facts

 - The forms that the nutrients are provided in are the cheapest and the least absorbable forms.